 A VoIP power outage isn’t just frustrating.
 Regardless of whether you’re a small business or running a large scale call center, being knocked offline is a big deal.

 Nextiva’s VoIP phone system has plenty of capability to keep your team working.
-Having a 99.999% uptime is nice, but what’s better is our support team who’s always available to help you and your business.
+Look beyond 99.999% uptime to real-world support team availability you can count on.